A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 the production of oils as a substitute for petroleum products.

-5. Personal commitment, today taking steps as
+5. Personal commitment as individuals:

 1. Reopening old oil wells closed because cheap oil